MannyPhantom/zenith/SUPABASE_QUICK_START.md

 ## 🚀 What's Been Done

-Your Zenith SaaS project is now fully integrated with Supabase for the **Project Management** module!
+Your Katana SaaS project is now fully integrated with Supabase for the **Project Management** module!
 Here's what's been implemented:

 ### ✅ Completed Integration